Written by Divinity Nutra, Updated on April 12, 2022

 - Removes skin tags

 - Reduces visual aging

 - Cures sunburn wounds

 Acne scars form as a result of inflammation in the acne blemishes.
 The swelling may cause a breakdown in the follicle wall, allowing contents to leak to surrounding tissues.
 Shallow lesions are quick to heal, but deeper penetration may leave a permanent mark.
 These discolored blemishes on the skin are called acne scars.

-Alpha-hydroxy and acetic acid in the apple cider vinegar grant it anti-inflammatory and anti-microbial properties.
-Thus, studies often list vinegar as an alternative home medicine for the treatment of acne.
+Alpha-hydroxy and acetic acid in the apple cider vinegar grant it anti-inflammatory and antimicrobial properties.
+Thus, studies often list vinegar as an alternative home remedy for the treatment of acne.
 Moreover, the role of alpha-hydroxy acids in the treatment of dead skin cells has been studied and concluded with positive results.
 (2, 3)

 Sunburn and Age Spots

 Excessive exposure to UV radiation, be it the sun or artificial lighting, can cause the skin to redden and become sensitive.
 This inflammatory reaction, which appears to be the burning of the outer layer of skin, is called sunburn.